 This development enables new opportunities to develop and produce aluminum Laser Powder Bed Fusion (LPBF) components with properties that cannot be achieved with traditional AM aluminum alloys.

-Additive manufacturing (AM) has the potential to revolutionize the manufacturing space, allowing companies across industries to build lighter, stronger and more cost-effective parts, while accelerating development and production timelines.
+Additive manufacturing (AM) has the potential to revolutionize the manufacturing space—allowing companies across industries to streamline their manufacturing practices; build lighter, stronger and cheaper parts; and accelerate development and production timelines.